MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 ms.date: 07/22/2018
 ---

-# Microsoft's OpenJDK Distribution Preview
+# Microsoft's Mobile OpenJDK Distribution Preview

-_This guide describes the steps for switching to the preview release of Microsoft's distribution of the OpenJDK._
+_This guide describes the steps for switching to the preview release of Microsoft's distribution of the OpenJDK.
+This distribution is intended for mobile development._

 ![Preview Feature](~/media/shared/preview.png)

 ## Overview

-Beginning with Visual Studio 15.9 and Visual Studio for Mac 7.7, Visual Studio Tools for Xamarin will move from Oracle’s JDK to a lightweight version of the OpenJDK that is intended solely for Android development:
+Beginning with Visual Studio 15.9 and Visual Studio for Mac 7.7, Visual Studio Tools for Xamarin will move from Oracle’s JDK to a **lightweight version of the OpenJDK that is intended solely for Android development**:

 ![New workflow offering a web preview of OpenJDK in VS 15.8 Preview 5](openjdk-images/openjdk.png)